fuatakbar/learn-git/README.md

 ```
 git commit -m "Your message / note"
 ```

-Make sure that you write your message, because it useful when you work together with your team or friend.
+<br>Make sure that you write your message, because it useful when you work together with your team or friend.
 <br>
 After that, if you want to upload your updated repository into your github (online repository) you can use this command :
 ```